-AgCountry serves a broad range of commodities and agricultural industries across its territory.
-The summaries below provide a high-level overview of conditions and outlook for the primary commodities.
-See www.agcountry.com/resources for a more comprehensive discussion of current economic conditions and impact on commodities.
+AgCountry serves a broad range of commodities and agricultural industries across its three-state territory and participates with other Farm Credit institutions in credit delivery across the Nation.
+The summaries below provide a high-level overview of conditions and outlook for the primary commodities in our local service area.
+See www.agcountry.com/resources for a more comprehensive discussion of current economic conditions and the impact on commodities.